 FC2 participates in the same market as male condoms; however, it is not seen as directly competing with male condoms.
 Rather, studies show that providing FC2 is additive in terms of prevention and choice.
+In the global public sector, male condoms and other contraceptive methods and products may compete with FC2 for funding and attention.
 Male condoms cost less and have brand names that are more widely recognized than FC2.
 In addition, male condoms are generally manufactured and marketed by companies with significantly greater financial resources than the Company.

 Other parties have developed and marketed female condoms.
 None of these female condoms marketed or under development by other parties have secured FDA approval.
 FDA approval is required to sell female condoms in the U.S. or through USAID.
 The Cupid female condom became the second female condom design to successfully complete the WHO prequalification process in July 2012 and be cleared for purchase by U.N. agencies.
-It is possible that other female condoms may receive FDA approval or complete the WHO prequalification process or may otherwise compete with FC2.
+FC2 has also been competing with other female condoms in markets that do not require either FDA approval or WHO prequalification.
+It is possible that other female condoms may receive FDA approval or complete the WHO prequalification process, and FC2 may face increasing competition from other female condoms in its markets.